Add String#f method as shortcut for #freeze

 Otherwise I support adding String#f as an alias for String#freeze and removing f-suffix syntax.

-Updated by headius (Charles Nutter) almost 8 years ago
+Updated by headius (Charles Nutter) over 8 years ago

 - Assignee set to matz (Yukihiro Matsumoto)